The Meat Eaters

-"The Meat Eaters" is a 2010 essay by the American philosopher Jeff McMahan, published as an op-ed in The New York Times.
-In the essay, McMahan asserts that humans have a moral obligation to stop eating meat and, in a conclusion considered to be controversial, that humans also have a duty to prevent predation by individuals who belong to carnivorous species, if we can do so without inflicting greater harm overall.
+"The Meat Eaters" is a 2010 essay by American philosopher Jeff McMahan, published as an op-ed in The New York Times.
+In the essay, McMahan argues that humans have a moral obligation to stop eating meat and that, if it could be done without causing greater harm, humans would also have reason to prevent predation by carnivorous animals.

 Background

-McMahan was inspired to write on the topic by discussions with the moral philosopher Oscar Horta, who introduced him to the topic of wild animal suffering.
-In the summer of 2010, McMahan, considering the issue to be significant, accepted an invitation from Gary L. Comstock, Editor-in-Chief of "On the Human" at the National Humanities Center, to write on the subject.
+McMahan was prompted to write on the topic after discussions with the moral philosopher Oscar Horta, who introduced him to the subject of wild animal suffering.
+In the summer of 2010, McMahan accepted an invitation from Gary L. Comstock, editor-in-chief of "On the Human" at the National Humanities Center, to write on the issue.
 McMahan subtitled that essay, "Would the controlled extinction of carnivorous species be a good thing?"
-The essay subsequently appeared in The New York Times on September 19, 2010.
+The essay was published in The New York Times on September 19, 2010.

 Summary

-McMahan argues that humans should stop eating animals because it is inherently harmful and morally indefensible; he also asserts that the suffering that animals experience in the wild is morally relevant and that we should intervene to reduce this suffering when we have the means to do so.
-Following this view, McMahan contends that humans have an obligation to prevent carnivorous animals from preying on other animals and addresses caveats around this idea, as well as defending against a number of counter-arguments.
-He concludes by embracing the "heretical" conclusion that engineering the extinction of carnivorous species would be morally good, if it could be carried out without causing more harm than the suffering that would be prevented.
+McMahan argues that humans should stop eating animals because, in his view, doing so is harmful and morally indefensible.
+He also argues that the suffering of wild animals is morally relevant and that humans should intervene to reduce it when they can do so without causing greater harm.
+From this position, he contends that humans may have an obligation to prevent carnivorous animals from preying on other animals, while discussing several objections and qualifications.
+He concludes that the controlled extinction of carnivorous species would be morally good if it could be achieved without causing more harm than the suffering it would prevent.